 You can live in Oman comfortably on a modest expat salary, but costs vary by location and lifestyle.
-Rent for a one‑bed runs about OMR 250–600 monthly; groceries typically OMR 80–120.
-Public transport is cheap (OMR 0.3–0.5 per trip) while fuel is around OMR 0.24/l.
-Healthcare and insurance add OMR 40–100/month, and schools or family needs raise totals.
-Compare housing, transport and benefits to forecast savings, and keep reading for detailed budgeting tips.
+Rent for a one-bed runs about OMR 250–600 monthly, and groceries typically cost OMR 80–120.
+Public transport is cheap at OMR 0.3–0.5 per trip, and fuel is around OMR 0.24/l.
+Healthcare and insurance add OMR 40–100/month, and schools or family needs raise totals further.
+Keep reading for detailed budgeting tips on each category.

 Overall Affordability in Oman

-Curious how far your salary will stretch in Oman?
-You’ll find the overall Cost of Living leans high, but context matters.
-Expat tax-free salaries in sectors like oil, gas, tourism, and finance improve purchasing power compared with many Western markets.
+Oman’s overall cost of living leans toward the higher end, but context matters.
+Expat salaries in oil, gas, tourism, and finance are tax-free, which meaningfully improves purchasing power compared with many Western markets.

-Monthly expenses break down predictably: groceries typically run OMR 80–120, utilities (electricity, water, internet) average OMR 30–60, and local meals cost OMR 2–5, keeping food affordable relative to housing.
+Monthly expenses break down predictably.
+Groceries typically run OMR 80–120, utilities (electricity, water, internet) average OMR 30–60, and local meals cost OMR 2–5.
+You can review current cost of living data on Numbeo to cross-check these figures before you relocate.

-Transportation is economical — public fares OMR 0.3–0.5 per trip and fuel around OMR 0.24 per liter — lowering commuting costs.
+Transportation stays economical.
+Public fares run OMR 0.3–0.5 per trip, and fuel is around OMR 0.24 per liter, which keeps commuting costs low.

 Housing Costs and Rental Guide

-If you need a furnished unit, budget considerably more or plan to buy basics locally.
+Most listings are unfurnished, and landlords often negotiate on price and utility responsibilities.
+If you need a furnished unit, budget considerably more, or plan to buy basics locally.
+Aim for a longer lease to lock in a discount.

-For a data-driven snapshot, treat rent as the largest recurring housing component when calculating your overall cost to live in Oman.
+Treat rent as the largest recurring line item when calculating your overall cost to live in Oman.

 Food and Grocery Expenses

-Expect to spend roughly OMR 80–120 per month on groceries as an individual in Oman, with your total varying by how often you eat out and whether you choose local markets or imported-brand supermarkets.
+Expect to spend roughly OMR 80–120 per month on groceries as an individual in Oman.
+Your total will vary based on how often you eat out and whether you shop at local markets or imported-brand supermarkets.

 Expect to spend about OMR 80–120 monthly on groceries in Oman, depending on dining habits and market choices

-If you eat out twice weekly at mid-range places, plan on adding OMR 40–120 to your grocery budget.
+A practical approach: shop local markets for produce and staples, and keep mid-range or upscale meals for special occasions.
+If you eat out twice a week at mid-range places, add OMR 40–120 to your grocery budget.

 Transportation and Commuting

-After budgeting food, you’ll need to plan how you’ll get around—transportation costs in Oman can shift your monthly expenses considerably depending on your choices.
+Transportation costs in Oman can shift your monthly expenses considerably depending on the choices you make.

 Healthcare and Insurance Costs

-Also remember medication and specialist treatments can add monthly expenses, making insurance coverage a practical financial safeguard.
+Medication and specialist treatments can add to your monthly costs, making insurance a practical financial safeguard rather than an optional extra.

 Public Healthcare Costs